 Lombok Culture

 Lombok has a rich and enduring indigenous culture that has withstood the pressures of modernity remarkably well.
 The strong remnant culture and history of the Sasak people are one of the many unique attractions of the island.
-The island has a total population of 3,411,044 (as of the 2019 Census), of which 85% are indigenous Sasak people, whose origins are thought to have arisen from Java in the first millennium BC.

 Other residents include an estimated 10–15% Balinese, with the small remainder being Tionghoa, Javanese, Sumbawanese, and Arab Indonesians.
 The Sasak people are culturally and linguistically closely related to the Balinese, but unlike the Hindu Balinese, the majority practice local Muslim faith and traditions.